harryf/comedy/docs/_shows/20190813_Kontiki_13th_August_2019.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> See, who is next?
+> See?
+Who's next?
 Ladies and gentlemen, we only have actually a couple of
 >
-> comments left.
+> comments left, 3-4 comments left.
 >
-> We have three or four comments left.
+> Ladies and gentlemen, I want to bring up this next comedian, but he's special.
 >
-> Ladies and gentlemen, I want to bring up this next comedian, but he is special.
->
 > He gets his own music.
 >
-> Ladies and gentlemen, coming up on stage, the sexiest man, the sexiest dad in
+> Ladies and gentlemen, coming up on stage, the sexiest man, the sexiest guy in
 >
 > Zurich.
 >
 > Give it up for Harry Fox, everybody!
 Give it up!
 >
 > So my name is actually not Harry Fox.
+It's Harry Fooks.
+It's spelled F-O-C-K-S.
 >
-> It's Harry Fooks.
-It's spelled F-U-C-K-S-R-P-F-U-C-K-S.
+> I repeat, F-O-C-K-S.
 >
-> There are so many English speakers like that guy over there.
+> There are so many English speakers like that guy over there, you'd think my
 >
-> You'd think my name is Harry Fox.
+> name is Harry Fox.
 >
 > See, the problem with a name like Harry Fox is it sets a very high level of
 >